Wait times are a small part of each patient’s overall experience but can be a significant concern the longer they last.

 Enforce late arrival and no-show policies.

 Now’s the time to solidify a policy for dealing with no-shows or patients who arrive late.
 Patients who don’t show up on time (or at all) not only disrupt the schedule but can affect revenue.

 If you do not have a policy against late arrivals and missed appointments already in place, now is the time to implement one.
 Charge a fee to repeat offenders as motivation to arrive on time.
 Ensure these policies are consistent and that patients are fully aware.

 Utilize patient surveys.

 Sometimes it’s easier to see issues within your practice through someone else’s perspective.
-Utilize a patient survey system to help track patient wait times and any problems that may arise from longer waits.
+Utilize a patient survey system to help track patient wait times and any problems that may arise from long waits.

 Communicate with your patients.

 If your office is experiencing particularly long delays, reach out to your patients and let them know.
-They’ll appreciate the warning and that the issue is being addressed prior to arrival.
+They’ll appreciate the warning and that the issue is being addressed before arrival.